Monday, 27 March 2017

 Is the hard problem of consciousness solved merely through this process of identification?

 The IIT theorist may reply: What more do you want?!
 However, then we can reply: Correlations between conscious states and brain states (or even the brain's causal necessitation of a conscious state) aren't themselves explanations of consciousness.
 Indeed isn't the identification of conscious states with the physical and dynamical elements of the brain what philosophers have done for decades?
-Do IIT's new technical/scientific terms, and references to “information”, give us anything fundamentally new in this long-running debate on the nature of consciousness?
+Do IIT's new technical/scientific terms (as well as references to “information”) give us anything fundamentally new in this long-running debate on the nature of consciousness?

 *) Next: 'Integrated Information Theory: Structure (3)'